qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

      :align: center

      Raster input widget

+.. attention:: **Advanced WMS Options Availability**

+   Currently, this option is only available for :ref:`Clip raster by extent <gdalcliprasterbyextent>` and :ref:`Clip raster by mask layer <gdalcliprasterbymasklayer>` algorithms.

 * An **option**, to choose from a selection list of possible options.
 * A **numerical value**, to be introduced in a spin box.
 In some contexts (when